ibm-cloud-docs/watson-assistant/search-customsearch-add.md

     - If you don't have a `highlight.body` list, it takes the `body` as a text snippet.
     - If a `highlight.body` list is present, it takes each element in that list as a text snippet.
 1. After discarding the duplicate text snippets, it continues to iterate through the search results and `highlight.body` lists until it has 5 text snippets.
 1. Conversational search applies a pre-generation filter model to compare the query and the search results to judge the relevance of the results to the query.
-If pre-generation filter model produces:
+If pre-generation filter model produces two scores:
     - A low score, conversational search returns an *I don't know* signal.
 For more information on *I don't know* signal, see [conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
     - A high score, conversational search sends the snippets along with the corresponding titles to the generative AI model to generate an answer.
 1. If the text is too long for the generative AI model to process, it repeatedly discards the last snippet or title pair until it is short.
 When it has no text, the search fails.
 1. Conversational search applies the response to the post-filter model.
-If the post-filter model produces:
+If the post-filter model produces two scores:
     - A low score, conversational search returns an *I don't know* signal.
     - A high score, conversational search returns the generated response along with all the `search_results` to the calling application.